filecoin-project/specs/content/glossary/_index.md

 * **Sector Penalty (SP):**  A penalty that a miner incurs for a faulted sector that was not declared faulted before a WindowPoSt check occurs.
     * The sector will pay FF after incurring an SP when the fault is detected.
 * **Termination Penalty (TP):** A penalty that a miner incurs when a sector is voluntarily or involuntarily terminated and is removed from the network.

-## State

-The _State_ or _State Tree_ refers to the shared history of the Filecoin system which contains actors and their storage power.
-The _State_ is deterministically generated from the initial state and the set of messages generated by the system.

 ## Ticket